How to Solve Integer Linear Programming in Excel (With Easy Steps)

 • X3-600Y3<=0

-Here, X1, X2, and X3 are integers.
-On the other hand, Y1, Y2, and Y3 are binary numbers.
-Also, we need to find the minimum value of Z.
+X1, X2, and X3 are integers.
+Y1, Y2, and Y3 are binary numbers.
+And, we need to find the minimum value of Z.

 STEPS:

-• Firstly, create a dataset to store the coefficients of Decision Variables, Constraints, and Objective Function.
+• Create a dataset to store the coefficients of Decision Variables, Constraints and Objective Function.

-• Secondly, type mixed coefficients of the variables of the Objective Function.
+• Enter mixed coefficients of the variables of the Objective Function.

-• Thirdly, type the coefficients of the variables of Constraints like the picture below.
+• Enter the coefficients of the variables of Constraints.
 Keep the Total column empty.

-• After that, select Cell H10 and type the formula below:
+• Select Cell H10 and enter the following formula:

 =SUMPRODUCT($B$6:$G$6,B10:G10)